sebastiangreger/kirby3-commentions/README.md

 ?>
 ```

 By adding an optional attribute array `$attrs` to the `commentions()` helper, the rendering and behaviour of the frontend code can be adjusted.
-The available attributes are listed for each snippet below.
+The available attributes are listed for each snippet below, but the `class` and `id` attributes are not available when using this shorthand helper (use the three separate helpers instead, if you want to customize these).

 ### commentions('feedback')